SsekandiRaymond/react-native-website/website/versioned_docs/version-0.80/appstate.md

 ## Basic Usage

 To see the current state, you can check `AppState.currentState`, which will be kept up-to-date.
-However, `currentState` will be null at launch while `AppState` retrieves it over the bridge.
+However, `currentState` will be null at launch while `AppState` retrieves it over the `bridge for old Architecture` or the `JSI (Javascript Interface) for new Architecture`.

 ```SnackPlayer name=AppState%20Example
 import React, {useRef, useState, useEffect} from 'react';